TheOpenCanaryExperience/Scripts-Tips-and-Tricks/scripts/README.md

 3c2fe308c0a563e06263bbacf793bbe9b2259d795fcc36b953793a7e499e7f71 (https://www.virustotal.com/gui/file/3c2fe308c0a563e06263bbacf793bbe9b2259d795fcc36b953793a7e499e7f71) is the main file I have seen in my OpenCanary SMB shares.

 It will also push a webhook into Splunk so that you can report in a dashboard what you see.
+It's currently configured to deliver the following in the Splunk webhook: OC_Name, SHA256sum (on dest_file since deletion can happen in the script) and the filename itself.

 # canary-monitor.sh
 ## Trigger: Cron @reboot